 Here are the tools that made me successful with my online businesses.
 These are all highly recommended and have all been used by me at some point during my career.
-By signing up to one of the services/tools listed below I may receive compensation but you’ll help support me by creating more useful content.
+By signing up for one of the services/tools listed below, I may receive compensation, but you’ll help support me by creating more useful content.

 I break down the recommended services into these categories.
 To jump to the section, click on one of the links.

 - Web Hosting & Email

 - Link Trackers